‘The Very Hungry Caterpillar’ author Eric Carle dies at 91

 “The unknown often brings fear with it,” he once observed.
 “In my books I try to counteract this fear, to replace it with a positive message.
 I believe that children are naturally creative and eager to learn.
 I want to show them that learning is really both fascinating and fun.”

-“The Very Hungry Caterpillar,” published in 1969, was welcomed by parents and delighted kids with its story of the metamorphosis of a green and red caterpillar with a touch of blue and brown to a proudly multi-colored butterfly.
+“The Very Hungry Caterpillar,” published in 1969, was welcomed by parents and delighted kids with its story of the metamorphosis of a green and red caterpillar to a proudly multi-colored butterfly.

 Originally conceived as a book about a bookworm — called “A Week with Willi the Worm” — the hero, who eats through 26 different foods, was changed to a caterpillar on the advice of his editor.
 It has sold some 40 million copies and has been translated into 60 languages, spawned stuffed animal caterpillars and has been turned into a stage play.